keyoumao/Election_Analysis/README.md

 ## Challenge Overview
 **The goals of this challenge are for you to:**

-    1. *Extend your use of "for" loops and conditionals with membership and logical operators.*
+*1. Extend your use of "for" loops and conditionals with membership and logical operators.
-    2. *Scope and refactor code to provide additional information.*
+2. Scope and refactor code to provide additional information.
-    3. *Write data to an output file and print the file.*
+3. Write data to an output file and print the file.*

 ## Challenge Summary